 For More Information:

-The Chartering Proof of Concept tool on Cybergrants (opens new window) is an automated system that helps prospective credit union organizers better understand the process and how to prepare a charter application.
+Chartering Proof of Concept tool on Cybergrants (opens new window): This is an automated system that helps prospective credit union organizers better understand the process and how to prepare a charter application.
 Organizers can use the tool to evaluate how well they meet the requirements for starting a credit union by reviewing the four critical application elements: purpose and core values, field of membership, capital, and subscribers Registration is required to access the tool.